-- 82% factories stated increased efficiency of production process
+- 82% of factories stated an increased efficiency of the production process

 Automated production processes are now supported by a communication on the highest level.
-Fast networks, flexible software and equipment with multi-touch sensors enables to increase reliability and minimize the errors along production cycle.
+Fast networks, flexible software, and equipment with multi-touch sensors enables to increase reliability and minimize the errors along the production cycle.
 Factory of the Future concept … the key characteristics:

 - Integrated product configuration tools help to meet the constantly rising demand of the consumers’ market

 - Cloud data storage solutions have made storage of unlimited volumes of data possible

 - 3D printing – creating three-dimensional objects under computer supervision – has changed the world of manufacturing forever

 - Robots-humans cooperation has become the strongest trend and helped to rapidly improve productivity

 - The Internet of Things has a potentially life-changing impact for the human race.
 Global economic value of IoT is predicted to be in the range of trillions of dollars.